tkw1536/sip/docs/inspector.md

 When loading fails (e.g. because the file is invalid), an error message is displayed.

 After a pathbuilder has been opened, it's name is displayed in the tab instead.
-You can chose to download the opened pathbuilder, or close the file.
+You can chose to save the opened pathbuilder, or close the file.
+Saving the pathbuilder also stores the state of the SIP interface in the exported file.
 All tabs ignore disabled paths.

 ## The Tree Tab